 Protect your iPhone investment with the perfect case.
-Whether you’ve chosen the iPhone 6, 6 Plus, 6s or 6s Plus, Cult of Mac has your phone safely covered.
+Whether you’ve chosen the iPhone 6, 6 Plus, 6s or 6s Plus, and 7 or 7 Plus.
+Cult of Mac has your phone safely covered.
 We receive and review a massive number of cases and bring only the best to you here in our review roundup, with new cases to be added each week.

 Each case is tried and tested, with iPhone protection being the top priority.
 If you need something rugged and extra-durable, a minimalist case with sleek lines, or one in which to slip your credit cards and cash, browse our evolving list of featured iPhone 6 cases.

 Sometimes, a product can really sneak into your heart.
 Such was the HEX Drake Origin backpack, which I gave a positive review.